chrischow/dataandstuff/_posts/2019-09-15-machine-learning-for-property-pricing.md

 The features with an asterix were encoded using OHE.

 ### Algorithms
 First, I chose K-Nearest Neighbours Regression (K-NN) because the way this algorithm works is extremely similar to how we price properties.
-In property pricing, we ask "how much did that similar property sell for?".
-K-NN is effectively the quantitative implementation of this approach.
+In property pricing, we ask "how much did that similar property sell for?"
+K-NN is effectively the ML implementation of this approach.
 "Similar" is defined in terms of the features (characteristics of the property) that we put into the model.

 Second, I chose Gradient Boosting Regression (LightGBM implementation) simply because it is generally a good algorithm.
 It is fast, effective, flexible, and can model non-linear relationships.

 I did not perform any hyperparameter optimisation for both algorithms in any of the models.
 This was because I wanted a quick and dirty gauge on how useful ML could be.
 Only after seeing the models' results did I see a point in further optimisation.

 ### Evaluation
-To evaluate the models, I used 20 repeats of 5-fold cross validation to generate distributions (*n = 100*) of each evaluation metric.
+To evaluate the models, I used 20 repeats of 5-fold cross validation (CV) to generate distributions (*n = 100*) of each evaluation metric.
 The metrics were:

 * Median Purchase Price Deviation (PPD)
 * (Absolute) Price Deviations within 5% of C-Value